China's slowdown threatens the euro zone core more than the fragile South

 In that roller-coaster month, the price of peripheral euro zone countries' bonds rose faster than Germany's, narrowing yield spreads.
 The premium demanded by investors to hold Spanish bonds over German bonds fell to 110 basis points from 165 basis points at the end of June.

-And it's worth noting that the peripheral countries are also the principle direct beneficiaries of the European Central Bank's 1 trillion-euro bond-buying stimulus programme, which will run through September next year.
+And it's worth noting that the peripheral countries are also the principle direct beneficiaries of the European Central Bank's 1 trillion-euro bond-buying stimulus program, which will run through September next year.

 But to paraphrase the adage about the United States and the rest of the world, If China sneezes, won't everyone else catch a cold?
 And within Europe, if Germany sneezes, won't the rest of the continent catch a cold?